PGDE (Primary)

 Visit the Disclosure Scotland website for more information on the PVG scheme.

-For applicants whose first language is not English, the University sets a minimum English Language proficiency level.
-The qualifications below must have been gained within two years of the start of your course.
+All academic degrees/awards at UWS are taught in English.
+For applicants whose first language is not English*, the University sets a minimum English Language proficiency level.
+All English language qualifications must have been gained within two years of the start of your UWS course.

-General English language requirements at UWS: International English Language Testing System (IELTS) Academic module (not General Training)
+At UWS, we define our general English language requirements using the International English Language Testing System (IELTS) Academic module (not General Training) as follows:

-For our research degrees (MRes, MPhil, PhD, DBA, DProf), applicants are required to have an IELTS score as follows:
+For our research degrees (MRes, MPhil, PhD, DBA, DProf) applicants are required to have an IELTS score as follows:

-For Health, Nursing & Midwifery courses that lead to professional registration with the Nursing & Midwifery Council, applicants are required to have an IELTS score as follows:
+For Health, Nursing & Midwifery courses that lead to professional registration with the Nursing & Midwifery Council (BSc Adult Nursing, MSc Adult Nursing, BSc Mental Health Nursing, MSc Mental Health Nursing, BSc Midwifery and MSc Midwifery), applicants are required to have an IELTS score as follows:

 For our Certificate of Higher Education courses, applicants are required to have an IELTS score as follows: